Pakistan Expedition

 NZD 6,575.00 /Person

-This 15-day expedition is a brand-new trip through an ancient land.
-Beginning in Pakistan’s capital of Islamabad, the expedition takes you north to...
+Get set for a 15-day expedition through an ancient land.
+Beginning in Pakistan’s capital of Islamabad, the expedition takes you north to the stunni...

 Pakistan Expedition

-This 15-day expedition is a brand-new trip through an ancient land.
-Beginning in Pakistan’s capital of Islamabad, the expedition takes you north to the stunning and rarely touristed Hunza Valley region.
+Get set for a 15-day expedition through an ancient land.
+Beginning in Pakistan’s capital of Islamabad, the expedition takes you north to the stunning and rarely visited Hunza Valley region.
 Here you’ll find nature unleashed: imagine imposing jagged peaks, alpine lakes and glaciers creeping into the valleys.
 Hike between ancient fortifications scattered among rural villages and learn about the modern innovations that help the local people prosper.
 Finish in Lahore, a city that not only stood strong through the rise and fall of empires but also preserved the culture that makes Pakistan such a mesmerising, all-consuming country.

-Spend the day soaking up the atmosphere in Gulmit.
-Take a walk around the remote village and visit a carpet-weaving centre run by the local women.
-Visit an old house.
-You’ll also trek out to the ruins of Ondra Fort.
-The fort sits atop a rocky outcrop above Gulmit and would’ve commanded views of several strategically important passes in the area.
+Drive to nearby Gulmit today.
+Take a walk around this remote village and visit a carpet-weaving centre run by the local women.
+You’ll also hike out to the ruins of Ondra Fort.
+Sitting atop a rocky outcrop above Gulmit, it would’ve commanded views of several strategically important passes in the area.
 It’s believed to have been built in the 16th century by a ruler named Qutlug Baig and, as if the historic ruins weren’t enough, there are phenomenal views of both the valley and the surrounding peaks.
-Return to our accommodation in Passu for the night.
+Later, return to your accommodation in Passu for the night.

 Visit the Hussaini Hanging Bridge, described by some as the "most dangerous bridge in the world".
-Though the bridge’ s condition is questionable its location is enviable, suspended above Hunza river and surrounded by jagged mountains.
-Walk to Borith lake, which sits at an elevation of approximately 2,600 metres, and out to the impressive Passu Glacier.
-There’ll be plenty of time to relax and you’ll also see the photogenic Tupopdan (6,106 metres), which is known as Passu Cones or Passu Cathedral.
+Though the bridge’s condition is questionable its location is enviable, suspended above Hunza river and surrounded by jagged mountains.
+Walk to Borith lake, which sits at an elevation of approximately 2600 m, and out to the impressive Passu Glacier.
+There’ll be plenty of time to relax and you’ll also see the photogenic Tupopdan (6106 m), which is known as Passu Cones or Passu Cathedral.
 Sample Passu’s famous apricot cake and yak burgers.
-In the evening we will give you a chance to get immersed in the melodious tunes of the region.
-A local band will play their local instruments, sing songs with you and show you some of their dance moves
+In the evening you’ll have a chance to get immersed in the melodious tunes of the region.
+A local band will play their local instruments, sing songs with you and show you some of their dance moves.

 Travel by 4WD to the remote town of Shimshal, which was inaccessible by road up until 2003.
 The road took 18 years to build and was constructed by the local community, who previously had to walk for several days to reach other parts of Hunza.
 Shimshal is so remote that state prisoners from Hunza were once exiled here as punishment.
 The locals are resilient and extremely hardworking people.
 A number of notable Pakistani mountaineers grew up here, which isn’t surprising given the rugged, mountainous terrain.
 The Shimshali are to Pakistan what the Sherpa are to Nepal, and perhaps the most famous Shimshali are Samina and Mirza Ali Baig, a brother- sister climbing duo.
 Samina is the first and only Pakistani woman to climb Everest (at the age of 21) and the Seven Summits.
 She also summited K2 in 2022.

 Spend the day exploring Shimshal and learn about the challenges that come with living in such an inhospitable environment.
-Meet the local families and hear their stories and struggles and take a hike for expansive views of the surrounding area.
 Almost every house in Shimshal is powered by solar electricity, as is the local school.
+Meet the local families and hear their stories, and lace up those hiking boots to head out on Shimshal’s beautiful walking tracks.
+Take a walk for expansive views of the surrounding area.
 Enjoy the mountainous surrounds, take some time to relax and acclimatise to the altitude and know that you’re experiencing a destination that few will ever get a chance to visit.
-Lace up those hiking boots and spend the day exploring Shimshal’s beautiful walking tracks.
-Remember, the locals once had to walk for days to get to the next town on paths that even yaks could not pass.
-We will be hiking to a view point to get an aerial view of the valley.
+If you’re not up for the hiking, you can spend the day getting familiar with the town.

-Depart Gilgit for a flight back to Islamabad.
-From here, the group will drive to Lahore, Pakistan’s second-largest city and the capital of the Punjab region.
-It is a wealthy city known for being relatively cosmopolitan with a focus on education and the arts.
-On the way, you’ll stop at Katas Raj temples, a stunning complex of Hindu temples located in the Chakwal district.
+Depart Skardu for a flight back to Islamabad.
+From here, your group will drive to Lahore, Pakistan’s second-largest city and the capital of the Punjab region.
+It’s a wealthy city known for being relatively cosmopolitan with a focus on education and the arts.

 Your Pakistan expedition comes to an end today.
 You are free to leave the accommodation at any time after breakfast, but please ensure you check out by 12 pm.